-Minimum Lot Size (40 acres for two A-Type 2B cannabis licenses): Complies; the site is 40 acres in size.
+- Minimum Lot Size (40 acres for two A-Type 2B cannabis licenses): Complies; the site is 40 acres in size. - Setback from Property Line (100 feet): Complies, according to the applicants' site plan, the proposed cannabis site is approximately 330 feet from the nearest property line. - Setback from Off-Site Residence (200 feet): Complies, the nearest residential dwelling is located on a separate parcel and is about 600 feet away from the proposed outdoor cannabis cultivation area.

-- Setback from Property Line (100 feet): Complies, according to the applicants' site plan, the proposed cannabis site is approximately 330 feet from the nearest property line. - Setback from Off-Site Residence (200 feet): Complies, the nearest residential dwelling is located on a separate parcel and is about 600 feet away from the proposed outdoor cannabis cultivation area. - Minimum Fence Height of Six (6) Feet: Complies, according to the applicants' information submitted, the proposed fence height is six (6) feet. - Maximum Canopy Area (10,000 sq. ft.): Complies, the maximum canopy area is approximately 10,000 sq. ft. - Existing Neighboring Agricultural Uses: There are no established agricultural uses within 1000 feet of the proposed outdoor commercial cannabis cultivation area.
+- Minimum Fence Height of Six (6) Feet: Complies, according to the applicants' information submitted, the proposed fence height is six (6) feet. - Maximum Canopy Area (10,000 s.f.): Complies, the maximum canopy area is approximately 10,000 s.f. - Maximum Cultivation Area (20,000 s.f.): Complies; the cultivation area would be 15,000 s.f. in total area at the end of phase VI.